jagreenwood/open-weather-kit/README.md

 ### Geocoding for Country Code (Apple platforms only)

-When the library is used on an Apple platform, the `countryCode` parameter is not required.
-Internally the library will use `CoreLocation` to reverse geocode the location to determine the country code.
+When the library is used on an Apple platform, the `countryCode` and `timezone` parameters are not required.
+Internally, the library will use `CoreLocation` to reverse geocode the location to determine the country code.
 If the country cannot be determined, an error will be thrown.

 ## 📝 Attribution